Home About Words Archive Photography Links Surf and Weather

 Just kinda drifting here.
 Work (billable hours) and coding (unbillable hours for a good cause) and waiting for the washing machine to get repaired (the personal gratification of clean undies).
 Can you guess which is highest in my priority list?

 Chuck posted this on Tuesday, January 12, 2010 at 9:02 am.
-No comments yet.
-Be the first.
+Comments Off on Doldrums

 Holiday Greeting Geekage